Vested Deferred Retirement

 Required Minimum Distribution (RMD)

-The Internal Revenue Service (IRS) generally requires that a participant in an employer-sponsored retirement plan – including NHRS – must take a Required Minimum Distribution (RMD) from that benefit.
+The Internal Revenue Service (IRS) generally requires that a participant in an employer-sponsored retirement plan – including NHRS – must commence receiving a benefit when he or she reaches a certain age (typically, age 70 1/2).
+For more information, see: Required Minimum Distribution (RMD).